-- 1. A historical period in depth: this need not be a century but may include chronologically defined periods of a certain length and internal unity; - 2.
+- 1. A historical period in depth: this could be a century or a chronologically defined period of a certain length and internal unity; - 2.
 A genre: this need not be the genre in its total history, but should embrace a time span sufficient to show its evolution (normally several centuries); - 3.
-A topic: this may be a major writer or group of writers; or a broadly conceived topic in literature, civilization, criticism, film, French philology, textual criticism of medieval manuscripts, etc.
+A topic: this may be a major writer or group of writers, artists, and filmmakers; or a broadly conceived topic in literature, culture, film, visual arts, performing arts, etc.

-The choice of these areas should be determined by the candidate and the advisory committee well in advance, as soon after entrance to the Ph.D. program as possible, and should in general conform to the main directions of the plan of study.
+The choice of these areas should be determined by the candidate and the comprehensive examination committee well in advance, as soon after entrance to the Ph.D program as possible, and should in general conform to the main directions of the plan of study.
+While there may be some overlap in the areas from one Ph.D. candidate to another (for example, a number of candidates may choose "theater" or "the postcolonial period"; and the novel, Texaco, for example, may figure on several Ph.D. examination lists), the choice of areas and the lists of works should be original and not duplicate the three areas and lists chosen by other candidates.